AFNY Logo

 Begun in 1879, within 18 months the Second Avenue El had grown to 7½ miles and reached 127th St., near the Harlem River.
 Later connections and extensions added riders from the Bronx and Queens, and even as late as 1938 the Manhattan els provided more trips than all of the competing subway services.
 Yet anti-elevated interests succeeded in closing the Second, Sixth and Ninth Avenue lines in just 43 months, while the Second Avenue subway, promised since 1927, never materialized.

-Many have forgotten that, below 23rd St., the Second Avenue El continued along First Avenue and Allen Street, providing the Lower East Side with rapid transit for more than sixty years until the last train ran from South Ferry to Astoria, Queens in June, 1942.
+Many have forgotten that, below 23rd Street, the Second Avenue El continued along First Avenue and Allen Street, providing the Lower East Side with rapid transit for more than sixty years until the last train ran from South Ferry to Astoria, Queens in June, 1942.

 New Yorkers should also be reminded that one of the excuses for tearing down Manhattan's elevateds was that their columns kept getting in the way of speeding motorists.
 With the elevated trains gone, and with no median strips or dedicated trolley lanes to replace them, the inevitable result has been wide open avenues encouraging the plague of reckless motorists that bedevils us to this day.